kshlsa/fortress/x/inflation/spec/05_parameters.md

 inflation is allocated through minting on each epoch (`stakingRewards`, `usageIncentives`,  `CommunityPool`).
 The `x/inflation` excludes the team vesting distribution, as team vesting is minted once at genesis.
-To reflect this the distribution from the Torque Token Model is recalculated into a distribution that excludes team vesting.
-Note, that this does not change the inflation proposed in the Torque Token Model.
+To reflect this the distribution from the Fortress Token Model is recalculated into a distribution that excludes team vesting.
+Note, that this does not change the inflation proposed in the Fortress Token Model.
 Each `InflationDistribution` can be calculated like this:

 ```markdown